WICG/webmonetization/CONTRIBUTING.md

 The source file for the specification document is at [src/pages/specification/specification-respec.html](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/specification-respec.html).
 This is the raw ReSpec version that editors should make changes and updates to.
 Documentation of ReSpec can be accessed on the [ReSpec Wiki](https://github.com/w3c/respec/wiki/).

-On your local machine, once the dev server is running, you can see all your updates to the specification at `localhost:1100/specification/specification-respec.html`.
-Once you're done with your changes, please generate new static HTML version of the specification by clicking the ReSpec button in the top-right corner.

-Rename this file to index.html and replace previous the [src/pages/specification/index.html](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/index.html).
+Preview changes with `npx http-server ./src/pages/specification/` and opening http://localhost:8080/specification-respec.html .
+(The Astro dev server interferes with example inclusion.)

+Export a static HTML version of the specification when your changes are done with `src/pages/specification/respec.sh` .
+(You may need to install `tidy` with `brew install tidy-html5`.)

 In general, Community Group Draft Reports do not follow the same strict conventions as more mature specifications.
-As such, we will only archive a version of the specification for major updates.

-For example, a copy of [version 1.0 of the specification](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in [src/pages/specification/versions/](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions).
+We only archive major versions of the specification.
+For example, a copy of the [2021-03-17 draft report](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in [src/pages/specification/versions/](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions).

+Prettier is disabled on `src/pages/specification` as it conflicts with the code format style used by W3C specifications.
+There is [no way](https://github.com/prettier/prettier/issues/5246) to configure Prettier to follow the [W3C recommendation](https://github.com/validator/validator/wiki/Markup-%C2%BB-Void-elements) of not using trailing slashes on void elements.